Married to the Kellys: Characters

-Tom & Susan
+Tom and Susan

-Tom is a quirky, sometimes-stupid only child from New York who marries Kansas-raised Susan Kelly and decides to move back to her home so they can be closer to her parents.
-Tom is a writer with a New York Times best-selling novel under his belt and Susan is a homemaker.
+Tom is a quirky, sometimes-sardonic only child from New York who marries Kansas-raised Susan Kelly and decides to move back to her home so they can be closer to her parents.
+Tom is a writer with a New York Times best-selling novel under his belt as well as a column in the New York Times as well as the Kansas City Times and Susan just lives off Tom's success.
+She works very briefly as a hostess.

-Chris & Mary
+Chris and Mary

-Chris is the whipped and sappy son-in-law who married Mary Kelly (who kept her last name Kelly while she was teaching at a university) and who fixes all of the problems around the house.
-Tom is usually trying to get Chris to stop being so uptight.
+Chris is the whipped and sappy son-in-law who married Mary Kelly (who kept her last name Kelly while she teaches at a university) and who fixes all of the problems around the house.
+Tom is usually trying to get Chris to stop being so scared and henpecked.
 Mary on the other hand is trying to get Chris to be like a dog to his master and ends up winning anyway.

 Lewis

 Lewis is Mary and Susan's younger brother.
-He has a strange obsession with bugs and a secret girlfriend named Shari.
+He has a strange obsession with his bugs, Skyler and Göran, and a secret girlfriend named Shari who is a colleague.

-Bill & Sandy
+Bill and Sandy

 Bill and Sandy Kelly are the average all-American parents.
 Bill works a normal job and Sandy stays home and takes care of the home.
+Sandy loves collecting coupons and has one for every occasion.
 The two are usually seen smiling and joking, saying words that haven't been included in the dictionary since the 1950s.